makinacorpus/corpus-gitlabrunner/README.md

 - As soon as we spin a lxc container we can control it via SSH
   - We use here [lxc_create](https://github.com/corpusops/lxc_create)
   - & [lxc_sshauth](https://github.com/corpusops/lxc_sshauth)
+- In many playbooks, we will call [lxc_register](https://github.com/corpusops/lxc_register) to dynamically load the LXC container inside the current ansible inventory.
 - We can then spin lxc containers and run our test suite on.
 All this work is done and configurable via well placed ansible playbooks and shell scripts that call them
   - Read (recursivly [this run script](./bin/lxc_run.sh).